aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 Procedure:

-1. *Consider numbers as represent cash amounts*, in which a positive number means owning money, a negative number means owing money, zero means neither owing or owning money, and "larger than" means "more desirable than".
+1. *Consider numbers as representing cash amounts*, in which a positive number means owning money, a negative number means owing money, zero means neither owing or owning money, "larger than" means "better than", and "smaller than" means "worse than".
 1. Positive numbers and zero are considered larger than negative numbers.
 2. A negative number is considered larger than another negative number if it has a *smaller* magnitude than the other negative number.
-So even though 2 < 3, -2 > -3, like how owing 2 is more desirable than owing 3.
+So even though 2 < 3, -2 > -3, like how owing 2 is better than owing 3.

 Examples:

 1. 10 > 5, 5 < 10, 4 > 0, 0 < 4
-2. 5 > -10, like how owning 5 is more desirable than owing 10 ; -10 < 5.
+2. 5 > -10, like how owning 5 is better than owing 10 ; -10 < 5.
-3. 0 > -4, like how neither owing or owning money is more desirable than owing 4. ; -4 < 0.
+3. 0 > -4, like how neither owing or owning money is better than owing 4. ; -4 < 0.
-4. -5 > -10, like how owing 5 is more desirable than owing 10.; -10 < -5.
+4. -5 > -10, like how owing 5 is better than owing 10.; -10 < -5.

 ### Multiplication and Division